baileyherbert/envato.js/README.md

 #### Request options

-This library uses [`request`](https://www.npmjs.com/package/request) under the hood for its HTTP requests.
+This library uses [`axios`](https://www.npmjs.com/package/axios) under the hood for its HTTP requests.
 If you need to specify HTTP options, you can use the `request` option in the client.
-Check out the [request docs](https://www.npmjs.com/package/request#requestoptions-callback) for a list of available options.
+Check out the [axios docs](https://www.npmjs.com/package/axios#request-config) for a list of available options.

 ```js
 new Envato.Client({